-I’ve heard a lot of encouraging stories from parents during coaching sessions, but even I was shocked at this one.
+I’ve heard many encouraging stories from parents during coaching sessions, but even I was shocked at this one.

 It didn’t go well.